-Medium to bright indirect light but can tolerate low, indirect light.
-Not suited for intense, direct sun.
+Most varieties of Peperomia plants prefer medium to bright indirect light, but can tolerate low, indirect light.
+Peperomia plants are not suited for intense, direct sun.

 SYMPTOM: Dull, fading leaves